StarShopCr/.github/profile/README.md

 # 🌟 StarShop

-StartShop is an innovative platform designed to empower small businesses and entrepreneurs by providing an easy-to-use marketplace infused with blockchain technology.
+StarShop is an innovative platform designed to empower small businesses and entrepreneurs by providing an easy-to-use marketplace infused with blockchain technology.
 The platform fosters transparency and trust by utilizing Non-Fungible Tokens (NFTs) to create unique digital experiences for customers and businesses alike.

 ## 🚀 Features